nagasudhirpulla/taming_python/blog/skills/ftp_python.md

 ```

 ## Get the list of filenames in a folder
-In the below python script, we have created a
+In the below python script, we have created a function that fetches list of filenames in the desired FTP server directory
 ```python
 import ftplib